-- 1. Open the throttle fully and hold in this position.
+- 1. Look for gasoline overflowing from the carburetor or overflow hose.
+If gasoline is evident, the engine is flooded and/or the float in the carburetor bowl is stuck.
+If the carburetor float is stuck, remove and repair the float assembly Shift the transmission into neutral. - 2.
+Check that the chock knob is fully closed (pushed in). - 3.
+Open the throttle fully and hold in this position.
 Then start the engine firmly through its entire stoke ten times to clear the engine.
-Close the throttle. - 2.
-Check and repair ignition system. - 3.
+Close the throttle. - 4.
+Release the hot start lever as soon as the engine starts. - 5.
 If the engine still does not start, refer to Engine will Not Start this chapter.